 The Practical Driving Assessment (PDA) process is an integral part of obtaining a licence to drive in Western Australia.
 It demonstrates a driver's ability to safely drive and control a motor vehicle.

-This survey closed on 16 April 2018.
+The survey closed on 16 April 2018.

 The Department of Transport (DoT) is embarking on a major reform program to improve the Written-off Vehicle Register (WOVR) framework.

-As the framework has remained fundamentally unchanged since 2004 - other than a minor alteration to the damage assessment criteria in 2012 - it has become out-dated.
+As the framework has remained fundamentally unchanged since 2004 - other than a minor alteration to the damage assessment criteria in 2012 - it has become outdated.

-This survey closed on 15 March 2018.
+The survey closed on 15 March 2018.

-The Department of Transport first published a Circular to Industry regarding the design and safety requirements for bull bars in 1995.
+The Department of Transport published a Circular to Industry regarding the design and safety requirements for bull bars in 1995.
 The document was developed in conjunction with the West Australian bull bar industry.
-Since then the document has been updated 5 times, most notably in 2005 when, following discussions between all jurisdictions, examples of non-compliant bull bars were added to provide some clarity.
+Since then the document has been updated five times, most notably in 2005 when, following discussions between all jurisdictions, examples of non-compliant bull bars were added to provide some clarity.

 The fundamental requirements have not changed, however the 'Proposed updates, Vehicle Frontal Protection Systems - Construction Guidelines' document has been developed to provide additional clarity to both industry and consumers.
-The survey questions focus primarily on these updates.
+The survey questions focused primarily on these updates.

-The survey closed 10 November 2017.
+The survey closed on 10 November 2017.

-|Proposed updates: Vehicle Frontal Protection Systems - Construction Guidelines||Kb|
+|Proposed updates: Vehicle frontal protection systems - Construction guidelines